-‘If it’s a tumor then I’ll die.
+‘If it’s a tumour then I’ll die.
 The end.’
 I could not think past that simple equation, so loud was the banging in my skull, like goblins pounding on steel drums.
-When the throb became a constant level pain, as if my head was jammed in a vice, the crow fled the battlefield like the yellow devil I always knew he was, white flag flapping in tatters as he disappeared over the smoking horizon.
-I managed to leave Africa but missed my connecting flight to Mexico, I stumbled from Heathrow towards Gatwick, where my brother (who’d come to meet me in the layover) thrusted twenty pounds in my hand and guiding me into a taxi at Kings Cross station.
-A few hours later at the Hospital of Tropical Diseases, quarantine was finally lifted when they accurately diagnosed the parasite in my blood.
+When the throb became a constant pain, as if my head was jammed in a vice, the crow fled the battlefield like the yellow devil I always knew he was, white flag flapping in tatters as he disappeared over the smoking horizon.
+I managed to leave Africa but missed my connecting flight to Mexico, I stumbled from Heathrow towards Gatwick, where my brother (who’d come to meet me in the layover) thrusted twenty pounds in my hand and guided me into a taxi at Kings Cross station.
+A few hours later at the Hospital of Tropical Diseases, and quarantine was finally lifted when they accurately diagnosed the parasite in my blood.
 I caught a train back home but spent two days in my local hospital while the medication took control, the Crow was back hopping on my hospital bed, claws clanking on the metal headrest.

 I sat incredulous between white sheets but smiled anyway.

 He jabbed a talon in my eye, I blinked and thought of murder.

 “I missed you, Crow,” I lied.